 The ghc-pkg program may be run in the ways listed below.
-Where a package name is required, the package can be named in full including the version number (e.g. network-1.0), or without the version number if there is only a single version of that package installed.
-Additionally, the version may be given as \, which means "all versions".
-For example, ghc-pkg hide network-\ would hide all versions of the network package.
+Where a package name is required, the package can be named in full including the version number (e.g. network-1.0), or without the version number.
+Naming a package without the version number matches all versions of the package; the specified action will be applied to all the matching packages.
+A package specifier that matches all version of the package can also be written pkg-, to make it clearer that multiple packages are being matched.

-ghc-pkg re egister file Reads a package specification from file (which may be "-" to indicate standard input), and adds it to the database of installed packages.
-The syntax of file is given in Section 4.8.5, "Installed-PackageInfo: a package specification".
-The package specification must be a package that isn't already installed. ghc-pkg u pdate file The same as register, except that if a package of the same name is already installed, it is replaced by the new one. ghc-pkg u nregister P Remove the specified package from the database. ghc-pkg e xpose P Sets the exposed flag for package P to True. ghc-pkg h ide P Sets the exposed flag for package P to False. ghc-pkg l: ist This option displays the currently installed packages, for each of the databases known to ghc-pkg.
-That includes the global database, the user's local database (ifuser is given), and any further files specified using the -f option on the command line.
-Hidden packages (those for which the exposed flag is False) are shown in parentheses in the list of packages. ghc-pkg describe P Emit the full description of the specified package.
+ghc-pkg register file Reads a package specification from file (which may be "-" to indicate standard input), and adds it to the database of installed packages.
+The syntax of file is given in Section 4.8.6, "In-stalledPackageInfo: a package specification".
+The package specification must be a package that isn't already in- stalled. ghc-pkg update file The same as register, except that if a package of the same name is already installed, it is replaced by the new one. ghc-pkg unregister P Remove the specified package from the database.

+ghc-pkg expose P Sets the exposed flag for package P to True. ghc-pkg hide P Sets the exposed flag for package P to False. ghc-pkg list [P] [- -simple-output] This option displays the currently installed packages, for each of the databases known to $ghc-pkg$.
+That includes the global database, the user's local database, and any further files specified using the $-f$ option on the command line.
+Hidden packages (those for which the exposed flag is False) are shown in parentheses in the list of packages.
+If an optional package identifier P is given, then only packages matching that identifier are shown.
+If the optionsimple-output is given, then the packages are listed on a single line separated by spaces, and the database names are not included.
+This is intended to make it easier to parse the output of ghc-pkg list using a script. ghc-pkg latest P Prints the latest available version of package P. ghc-pkg describe P Emit the full description of the specified package.
 The description is in the form of an InstalledPackageInfo, the same as the input file format for ghc-pkg register.
-See Section 4.8.5, "InstalledPackageInfo: a package specification" for details. ghc-pkg field P field Show just a single field of the installed package description for P. Additionally the following flags are accorted by and inka:
+See Section 4.8.6, " InstalledPackageInfo: a package specification" for de- tails. ghc-pkg field P field Show just a single field of the installed package description for P.